-All new development shall not exceed a maximum building height of thirty-five (35) feet; any exceptions to this height limitation shall be required to demonstrate all of the following:
+All new development shall not exceed a maximum building height of thirty-five (35) feet; any exceptions to this height limitation, up to a maximum of sixty (60) feet, shall be required to demonstrate all of the following:

 - Significant coastal public views through scenic corridors and from scenic viewpoints as shown on Exhibit I-8-1, Dana Point Harbor View Corridors, of the certified Land Use Plan are protected and enhanced. - 2.
 The combination of architectural design and building heights shall utilize irregular massing with offsets in plan, section and roof profile to break-up the façade of the structures and provide a pedestrian setting when viewed from the Festival Plaza and marina areas.